omcodedthis/Breakout/README.md

 --------------------------------------------------------------------------------------------
-This program was a blast to write, having to apply the concept of decompostion to break the program down into smaller problems and tackling them was key in writing this program.
-I have learnt a lot from CS106A and this program is a testament of what I have gained so far.
+This program was a blast to write, having to apply the concept of decompostion to break the program down into smaller problems and tackling them was key in writing this.
+I havelearnt a lot from CS106A and this program is a testament of what I have gained so far.

 Here are some documents on how to get this program running: